-CALQUENCE as Monotherapy
+CALQUENCE TABLETS as Monotherapy

-For patients with MCL, CLL, or SLL, the recommended dose of CALQUENCE is 100 mg taken orally approximately every twelve hours until disease progression or unacceptable toxicity.
+For patients with MCL, CLL, or SLL, the recommended dosage of CALQUENCE TABLETS is 100 mg taken orally approximately every 12 hours until disease progression or unacceptable toxicity.

-CALQUENCE in Combination with Obinutuzumab
+CALQUENCE TABLETS in Combination with Obinutuzumab

-For patients with previously untreated CLL or SLL, the recommended dose of CALQUENCE is 100 mg taken orally approximately every 12 hours until disease progression or unacceptable toxicity.
-Start CALQUENCE at Cycle 1 (each cycle is 28 days).
+For patients with previously untreated CLL or SLL, the recommended dosage of CALQUENCE TABLETS is 100 mg taken orally approximately every 12 hours until disease progression or unacceptable toxicity.
+Start CALQUENCE TABLETS at Cycle 1 (each cycle is 28 days).
 Start obinutuzumab at Cycle 2 for a total of 6 cycles and refer to the obinutuzumab prescribing information for recommended dosing.
-Administer CALQUENCE prior to obinutuzumab when given on the same day.
-Advise patients to swallow capsule whole with water.
-Advise patients not to open, break or chew the capsules.
-CALQUENCE may be taken with or without food.
-If a dose of CALQUENCE is missed by more than 3 hours, it should be skipped and the next dose should be taken at its regularly scheduled time.
-Extra capsules of CALQUENCE should not be taken to make up for a missed dose.
+Administer CALQUENCE TABLETS prior to obinutuzumab when given on the same day.

+Advise patients to swallow tablet whole with water.
+Advise patients not to chew, crush, dissolve, or cut the tablets.
+CALQUENCE TABLETS may be taken with or without food.
+If a dose of CALQUENCE TABLETS is missed by more than 3 hours, it should be skipped and the next dose should be taken at its regularly scheduled time.
+Extra tablets of CALQUENCE TABLETS should not be taken to make up for a missed dose.